Matthew Ravosa Professor

 Much like many members of the general public and scientific communities, I grew up fascinated by the astounding phenotypic variability of living and fossil organisms.
 Mammals are one such group that fails to disappoint.
 In this clade, the greater diversification and central role of the masticatory apparatus in food procurement and processing has figured prominently in studies of craniomandibular biomechanics and evolution.
 Indeed, being among the most highly mineralized, and thus well preserved, tissues in the body, craniodental (and postcranial) remains have long been used by paleontologists to offer novel insights into the behavior and phylogenetic affinities of extinct taxa.

-Over the past two decades, my integrative research program has investigated major adaptive and structural transformations in mammalian musculoskeletal form during ontogeny and across higher-level clades.
+Over the past three decades, my integrative research program has investigated major adaptive and structural transformations in mammalian musculoskeletal form during ontogeny and across higher-level clades.
 With an eye to both the evolutionary and translational implications, our lab has investigated the plasticity, mechanobiology, ecomorphology, aging and performance of the mammalian musculoskeletal system.
 Work on development, biomechanics and evolution has marshaled diverse and non-traditional sources of evidence to address outstanding issues concerning the complex underpinnings of patterns of phenotypic variation.
 We have employed of a broad range of modern cell biological, molecular, engineering and imaging techniques (immunostaining, histomorphometry, tissue properties testing, microarray, tissue culture, microCT, PCR) as well as unique experimental and transgenic animal models.